zorua98741/PS4-Rich-Presence-for-Discord/README.md

  ![noGame](https://i.imgur.com/MTrBFew.png) | ![PS4Game](https://i.imgur.com/gtIW76h.png) | ![PS2Game](https://i.imgur.com/riihpST.png) 	| ![PS1Game](https://i.imgur.com/CRRjGFZ.png) 	|

 ## Warning
+This script is still in a "early beta" phase.
 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,